pryceholmes/class-library-demo/README.md

 # class-library-demo
 Class Project - c++ OO programming example

 This project was the final c++ project for CSE 240 at ASU.
-The program was partially completed
+The program was partially completed when the assignment was given.

-You are given a partially completed program that creates a list of rooms.
-Each room has name, number of rooms and library type (hayden or noble).
-This information is stored as an object of Room class.
-Class defined in room.h The classes Hayden and Noble are child classes of the Room class.
-When adding a new room, these child classes are used to make the room node of the list.
-So each node in the list is actually an object of either Hayden or Noble class.
+The main file is the hw7.cpp file, all over files are class files or header files for hw7.cpp.
+Follow along with the comments to show what was already written, but most of the program was written by me.
+The assignment instructions, and more info can be found in the comments of the hw7.cpp file.